domainsofapp/domainsofapp.github.io/_posts/2019-10-02-my-shazams.md

 (y) Good for DJ
 (n) Not good for DJ
 (x) Language warning
+(s) Safe for work

 No mark means I haven't checked or decided yet

 Lower numbers represent newer Shazams

+Phone 2

+5. Sour Soul by BADBADNOTGOOD & Ghostface Killah
+4. Crown by Run The Jewels Feat.
+Diane Coffee
+3. Amphetamine by Smino (x)
+2. In The Morning by Jay Prince
+1. D'evils by Sir (x)

+Phone 1

 155. Mi Gente by DJ Crazy J Rodriguez
 154. Party In The U.S.A. by Miley Cyrus